-For one week every year, the tiny Cumbrian town of Appleby plays host to what some claim is the largest gathering of Gypsies and Travellers in Western Europe.
-As many as 10,000 members of the travelling community pour into the Eden Valley to drink, gamble, meet old friends, find new love and, occasionally, to trade horses.
+For one week every year, the tiny Cumbrian town of Appleby plays host to what some claim is the largest gathering of gypsies and travelers in Western Europe.
+As many as 10,000 members of the traveling community pour into the Eden Valley to drink, gamble, meet old friends, find new love and, occasionally, to trade horses.

 Its very existence is miraculous.
-Since the Egyptians Act of 1554, which gave the government the power to remove gypsies from England "by any violent means necessary", the story of Gypsies and Travellers in this country has been one of almost uninterrupted oppression and exclusion.
-Their way of life has been legislated against to the extent that even the Association of Chief Police Officers has admitted the law virtually "criminalised the act of living in a caravan".
+Since the Egyptians Act of 1554, which gave the government the power to remove gypsies from England "by any violent means necessary," the story of gypsies and travelers in this country has been one of almost uninterrupted oppression and exclusion.
+Their way of life has been legislated against to the extent that even the Association of Chief Police Officers has admitted the law virtually "criminalized the act of living in a caravan."
 The comments beneath the Daily Mail's annual tally of the trash left behind at Appleby reveal its barely concealed subtext: filthy gypsies.

 When we arrive at Appleby in the lifeless early morning hours of the fair's second day, the omens bode ill.
 Two horses are already dead and the town is shuttered.
 The owner of the hotel in which we hoped to stay makes a brief appearance.
 "No rooms, you fucked up!" he shouts cheerily before scuttling behind a thick wooden door and bolting it shut.

-Since My Big Fat Gypsy Wedding, the Channel Four show which, according to Yvonne MacNamara, chief executive of the Traveller Movement, "harmed children, promoted discrimination and racism and fuelled misunderstanding, bullying and hostility" towards Gypsies and Travellers, those communities have become understandably suspicious of journalists.
+Since My Big Fat Gypsy Wedding, the Channel Four show which, according to Yvonne MacNamara, chief executive of the Traveller Movement, "harmed children, promoted discrimination, and racism and fueled misunderstanding, bullying, and hostility" towards gypsies and travelers, those communities have become understandably suspicious of journalists.

 "It has definitely changed since Big Fat Gypsy Wedding came out," says Le Bas.
 "My mum used to take lots of pictures and I sort of inherited that.
-I was at another Traveller fair two years ago and some guys started throwing stones at me and my friend.
-And we're both Travellers, but the fact that we had big cameras just really pissed people off."
+I was at another traveler fair two years ago and some guys started throwing stones at me and my friend.
+And we're both travelers, but the fact that we had big cameras just really pissed people off."